Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/WhiteSource-Dependency.md

 ```

 With the project's whitesourece config set as described above any policy violations will cause the pipeline to fail.
 We simply need to create a couple of task in the pipeline that run the scanner.
+We will start out by adding an appropriate task for making our dependencies availble to whitesource.
+Although the WhiteSource agent scans package management files we need to restore dependencies to make sure none are missed.
+For instance, if we are working with dotnet core we would want to preempt running the scan with **dotnet retore**, or in a TypeScript application we would start by running **npm install** on any directories that have package.json dependencies.

-Firstly, we will need to download the scanner into our build agent.
+Next, we will need to download the scanner into our build agent.
 In a new or existing pipeline agent add 2 task of the type "CMD".

 ![add cmd task](images/add-cmd.png)